AnnaRaman/Milestone-project-1/README.md

 ###Features

-1) go through diff parts of proejcts and explain what they do
-2) breadcrumbs feature
+* The first section of the home page provides links to each section of the page, to direct the user to exactly what they are looking for.
+* The bootstrap breadcrumbs feature eases navigation by showing the user at which page they are currently located.
+* The messageboard page provides a (currently static) feature which alows the user to find the answer to their exact question, had the answer not been provided on the website.
+* The accordion on the FAQ page allows the user to find an answer to their question by simple on-click dropdown, whilst hiding the rest of the information that may not be of interest to them.
+* The contact page provides a form for the user to fill it if they wish to get in contact.
+It also provides quick links to some useful websites that the user may want to seek more information from.

 ####Features Left to Implement

-*in the future* I would like to add JavaScript to many aspects of my website, once I have developed the skill to.
+Going forward, I would like to add JavaScript to many aspects of my website, once I have developed the skill to do so.
-For example, I would like to make the message board interactive to encourage user-input.
+For example, I would like to make the message board interactive to encourage user-interaction.
-Further, I’d like to add JavaScript to the FAQ – smoothscroll drop down for answers.
+I would also use JavaScript to implement a point-scoring function on the comments, whereby users have the ability to upvote or downvote a comment so that the most relevant comments appear first in the stream.
-Finally, I would add a ‘lockdown update’ page where there would be a live stream of updates regarding the lockdown, corona cases, and recommended courses of action. – more specific
+Finally, I would add a ‘lockdown update’ page where there would be a live stream of updates regarding the lockdown, corona cases, and recommended courses of action.